cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/configs/cyrus.conf.rst

     (as listed in ``/etc/services``).

     If *host* is missing, 0.0.0.0 (all interfaces) is assumed.
-Use localhost or 127.0.0.1 to restict access, i.e. when a proxy on the same host is front-ending Cyrus.
+Use localhost or 127.0.0.1 to restrict access, i.e. when a proxy on the same host is front-ending Cyrus.

 .. parsed-literal::